elecfreaks/pxt-sonarbit/README.md

 # sonarbit Package
-This ElecFreaks robit package was developed by [ElecFreaks](https://www.elecfreaks.com/) with minor assistance from [Tinkercademy](https://tinkercademy.com/).
+This ElecFreaks sonarbit package was developed by [ElecFreaks](https://www.elecfreaks.com/) with minor assistance from [Tinkercademy](https://tinkercademy.com/).

 ## Code Example